JaapHinke/iottum/dashboard/index.md

 Enter and confirm a password, then click `Create account and sign in`.

-Finally, click `Continue` to access the iotspot dashboards.
+On the next, click `Continue` to sign in and access the iotspot dashboards.

 #### Revisiting the iotspot dashboard

- To revisit the dashboards in QuickSight, go to: [quicksight.aws.amazon.com](https://quicksight.aws.amazon.com){:target="_blank"}.
+ To revisit the dashboards in QuickSight, go to: [quicksight.aws.amazon.com/sn/start?directory_alias=iotspot](https://quicksight.aws.amazon.com/sn/start?directory_alias=iotspot){:target="_blank"}.

-If you are using the _same browser_ as before, it will remember your QuickSight account (`iotspot`).
-Enter you email address and password and click `Sign in`.
+If you use the above link, it will automatically fill in your QuickSight account (`iotspot`) and move to the next page.
+Enter your email address and password and click `Sign in`.

-If you are signing in with a _different browser_, then enter QuickSight account: `iotspot` and click `Continue`.
+If you are asked for your _QuickSight account name_ first, then enter `iotspot` and click `Continue`.
 On the next page, enter you email address and password and click `Sign in`.

 > IMPORTANT
-> The QuickSight **account name** is always `iotspot`; do not use your email address here.
+> The QuickSight _account name_ is always `iotspot`; do not use your email address here.
-> In QuickSight, your email address is used as the **username**.
+> In QuickSight, your email address is used as the _username_.

 #### Resetting your password